-- 1. Complete low-stakes assignments in good faith & with best effort.
+- 1. Come to class meetings.
+This is a face-to-face only class, and a substantial part of learning happens in class meetings, through the interactions with the instructor and with your peers.
+In addition, many classwork assignments are in-class only and available only to those attending the class.
+No make-up will be available for those assignments. - 2.
+Complete low-stakes assignments in good faith & with best effort.
 All the learning activities (i.e., low-stakes assignments) such as quizzes, readings, short writing exercises, and group works are designed to help you to learn and practice the key learning outcomes of the course.
 Therefore, while I grade these low-stakes assignments leniently and mainly for completion, doing them in good faith will play a key role in helping you learn in this course and prepare you to write a strong final essay, the culminating assignment of the course. - 2.
 Follow the schedule: While I allow some flexibility when grading the low stakes assignments, it is to your benefit to complete them by the deadlines.
 Each assignment builds into the next learning activity, whether the group work, the class lecture, or a writing exercise.
-Therefore, only when you complete an assignment by the deadline, you will be able to fully participate in the next class activity that builds on it. - 3.
+Therefore, only when you complete an assignment by the deadline, will you be able to fully participate in the next class activity that builds on it. - 3.
 Take advantage of Class Learning Activities: Engage actively in reading the texts, and in group discussions.
 Key skills that you need to learn in this course include reading, analyzing, evaluating the highly complex human situations portrayed in literary texts, and the most effective way to increase your ability to do so is to participate actively in the class learning activities.
 These reiterative activities are created to help you to comprehend the depicted situations, to explain them in your own words, and to formulate your perspective about them.
-You will do these exercises in reiterations throughout the semester, gradually developing your ability.
+You will do these exercises in reiteration throughout the semester, gradually developing your ability.
 Often you will work in groups and these peer collaborations provide valuable opportunities to engage with & learn from your peers because they notice different things from you while reading the same texts.
 Again, all these practices will prepare you to formulate and communicate your own interpretation of literary texts in the final essay.